-Yet changes in non-wage aspects of job quality across countries have been less well documented than the evolution of wages.
-There are studies of particular features, such as insecurity or intensification, usually in single countries, but few which take a perspective over a range of countries and multiple domains of job quality, and none which are able to present an up-to-date picture following the great recession of 2008-9.
-The aim of this paper is to examine trends in several non-wage aspects of job quality in Europe.
-We examine these trends in the light of existing theories and expectations about the evolution of job quality, taking the analysis up to 2010, and covering 15 countries across Europe.
-1
+occurred, but few take a perspective over a range of countries and multiple domains of job quality, and none are able to present an up-to-date picture following the great recession of 2008-09.
+In this article, we examine trends in several nonwage aspects of job quality in Europe.
+We examine these trends in the light of existing theories and expectations about the evolution of job quality, taking the analysis up to 2010 and covering 15 countries across Europe.1

-In line with developing practice we utilize an objective concept of job quality, which defines it as a set of features that help to meet job-holders' needs from work.
+In line with developing practice we utilize an objective concept of job quality, which defines it as a set of features that help to meet jobholders' needs from work.
 This approach means that we include only variables characterizing jobs, leaving out those applying to individuals' lives or their preferences.2 Also omitted are variables capturing the labor market environment of jobs, such as the unemployment rate and the level of social protection.
-Thus our analysis is more focused than others using wider classes of variables, such as the International Labour Organisation's "decent work" index (Ghai, 2003; Bescond et al., 2003), or the "quality of employment" indices being developed by the United Nations Economic Commission for Europe (Körner et al., 2011).
-In addition to wages, job quality comprises the job's prospects (career prospects and job security), features conducive to a good work-life balance, and several intrinsic aspects of jobs - including the quality of the work itself, its physical environment and its pace or intensity, and the social relations at work (which can be supportive or abusive).3
+Thus our analysis is more focused than others using wider classes of variables, such as the International Labour Organisation's "decent work" index (Bescond, Chataignier, and Mehran 2003; Ghai 2003), or the "quality of employment" indices being developed by the United Nations Economic Commission for Europe (Körner, Puch, and Wingerter 2011).
+In addition to wages, job quality comprises the job's prospects (career prospects and job security), features conducive to a good work-life balance, and several intrinsic aspects of jobs-including the quality of the work itself, its physical environment, its pace or intensity, and the social relations at work (which can be supportive or abusive).3

 While all of these features are captured to some degree in our data for 2010, not all are available over a sufficient time interval to permit an analysis of trends.
-Nevertheless, basing our analyses on successive waves at 5-year intervals of the European Working Conditions Surveys (EWCS), we are able to report for the first time on trends in multiple domains for which previously there has been little information.
+Nevertheless, basing our analyses on successive waves at five-year intervals of the European Working Conditions Surveys (EWCS), we are able to report for the first time on trends in multiple domains for which there has been little previous information.

-Theory and previous literature generate contrasting predictions as to how the level and dispersion of job quality is thought to have evolved.
-There are optimistic predictions that job quality will have improved with economic growth, and that regulatory forces and workers'
+Theory and earlier literature generate contrasting predictions as to how the level and dispersion of job quality is thought to have evolved.
+Optimistic predictions that job quality will improve with economic growth, and that regulatory forces and workers' demands will reduce differences in working conditions, are contested by those who emphasize the persistence of neo-Fordist labor processes.
+Such predictions are set against expectations that the inequality will have increased, derived from extrapolation of the theory and evidence on rising wage inequality.
+Perspectives also differ as to whether

-1 Among these countries, from 1994 to 2005 wage inequality rose to various extents in the UK, Netherlands, Germany, Finland, France and Sweden; while falling in Spain and Ireland (OECD Oberver, June 2007).
+1Among these countries, from 1994 to 2005 wage inequality rose to various extents in the UK, Netherlands, Germany, Finland, France, and Sweden while falling in Spain and Ireland (OECD Observer, June 2007).
+See also Atkinson (2008).

-2 Individual reports of well-being have been used to investigate criterion validity for the constructed indices of job quality.
+2Individual reports of well-being have been used to investigate criterion validity for the constructed indices of job quality.

-3 This framework is an adaptation of that set out in European Foundation (2002).
-Note that, unlike the "Laaken indicators" developed by the European Commission to support the European Employment Strategy, this framework demarcates job quality as conceptually separate from, even if related to, productivity (Green, 2006; Peña-Casas, 2009).
+3This framework is an adaptation of that set out in European Foundation (2002).
+Note that unlike the "Laaken indicators" developed by the European Commission to support the European Employment Strategy, this framework demarcates job quality as conceptually separate from, even if related to, productivity (Green 2006; Peña-Casas 2009).